shayan-kousha/SurVAE/README.md

 # EECS6322-project

-This project is aimed to reproduce the major results from two papers, [SurVAE Flows: Surjections to Bridge the Gap between VAEs and Flows](https://arxiv.org/abs/2007.02731), and  [Normalizing Flows with Multi-Scale Autoregressive Priors](https://arxiv.org/abs/2004.03891) as well as a stretch goal of implementing the idea of ProNF.
+This project is a reproduction of the major results from two papers, [SurVAE Flows: Surjections to Bridge the Gap between VAEs and Flows](https://arxiv.org/abs/2007.02731), and  [Normalizing Flows with Multi-Scale Autoregressive Priors](https://arxiv.org/abs/2004.03891) as well as a stretch goal of implementing the idea of ProNF.
 The reproduction is made in JAX library.
+You can find the original codes for the first paper [in this repository](https://github.com/didriknielsen/survae_flows) and the second paper [in this repository](https://github.com/visinf/mar-scf).
+Both codes were implemented in PyTorch, and our repository contains a JAX implementation of these two.

 ## Dependencies
 ### python3